Kyle-McNair/birth-generation-map/README.md

 Python was used to create the dot-density point and randomly place them within each U.S. Census Block Group.
 Because there are so many points being loaded onto a map, Mapbox's [Tippecanoe](https://github.com/mapbox/tippecanoe) was used to have the points be converted to vector tiles.

-**Note:** Tippecanoe works best on a Mac device, but if using Windows, I found [ArcGIS2Mapbox](https://github.com/GISupportICRC/ArcGIS2Mapbox) to be very helpful.
+**Note:** Tippecanoe works best on a Mac device, but if using a Windows device, I found [ArcGIS2Mapbox](https://github.com/GISupportICRC/ArcGIS2Mapbox) to be very helpful.

 Scrollytelling was used from [Scrollama.js](https://github.com/russellgoldenberg/scrollama) and [D3.js](https://d3js.org/), while the interactive dot-density map was used with [Mapbox GL](https://docs.mapbox.com/mapbox-gl-js/api/).

 The interactive dot-density map portrays the approximate population density of each birth generation.
-The map shows an approximate distribution of population count by birth generation.
-Where the dot is placed on the map does **not** imply that the count of that particular birth generation lives there, it is to imply that there is a population count of that birth generation within that U.S. Census Block Group.
+The map shows an approximate distribution of population count by birth generation at different zoom scales.
+Random dot placement does **not** imply that the count of that particular birth generation lives in that specific point location, it is to imply that there is a population count of that birth generation within that U.S. Census Block Group.

 ### Order of Scripting
 When organizing the data, these were the following scripts used in this order: